swip3798/haversine-redux/README.md

     let start = Location::new(38.898556, -77.037852);
     let end = Location::new(38.897147, -77.043934);

+    // Kilometers
     let km = start.distance_to(&end, Unit::Kilometer);
+    // OR
+    let km = start.kilometers_to(&end);

+    // Miles
     let miles = start.distance_to(&end, Unit::Mile);
+    // OR
+    let miles = start.miles_to(&end);

+    // To use the haversine formular with a custom sphere which is not the earth use the CustomSphere unit and add the radius let custom = start.distance_to(&end, Unit::CustomSphere(50.0));
 }
 ```